mk-fg/reliable-discord-client-irc-daemon/README.rst

 Note: IRC password can be omitted, but be sure to firewall that port from everything in the system then (or maybe do it anyway).

+If you set an IRC password though, make sure to use it when configuring connection to this server in the IRC client as well.

 | Start rdircd daemon: ``./rdircd --debug``
 | (note: if installed from dis

-Connect IRC client to "localhost:6667" (see ``./rdircd --conf-dump-defaults`` or -i/--irc-bind option for using diff host/port).
+Connect IRC client to "localhost:6667" (see ``./rdircd --conf-dump-defaults`` or -i/--irc-bind option for using different host/port).

 Run ``/list`` to see channels for all joined discord servers/guilds::